Maintenance of Faculty Appointment

 As a part of the process, faculty are expected to submit an updated Curriculum Vitae (including scholarly activity), indication of VTCSOM-related teaching activities, service activities, and accreditation-related paperwork.
-In addition, faculty at VTCSOM are to complete faculty development sessions aimed at strengthening one’s teaching abilities.
+In addition, faculty at VTCSOM are encouraged to complete faculty development sessions aimed at strengthening one’s teaching abilities.
 These sessions may be documented through our faculty activity management system, Digital Measures.

 There are numerous opportunities to obtain faculty development to enhance one's teaching knowledge and skills.
 Sessions are held at CRMH, Riverside, Crystal Spring, Salem VAMC, as well as other sites.
 Faculty may access online faculty development sessions through the websites for the Office of Continuing Professional Development (OCPD) and the Teaching Excellence Academy for Collaborative Healthcare (TEACH).
-Faculty may also attend teaching enhancement sessions at professional specialty societies when attending regional, national, and international meetings (as long as they directly pertain to enhancing one’s ability to teach).

 Additionally, faculty members should strive to have scholarly productivity, to serve the school or its affiliated institutions, and to provide exemplary clinical or research activity.